Code-Institute-Submissions/bookable/README.md

 That is why I chose to opt for a common settings file for the project and separate dev/prod files inheriting everything from common but each with their variables depending on where the app is running.
 I moved and renamed the settings.py file and made the necessary changes to the dependencies.

+Cloudinary wasn't straightforward and think integration with Django could be better.
+I could be missing something and with deadline coming up, unfortunatly I got no more time to dabble into Cloudinary.

 Django until we meet again :)

 <br>